Headmistress Sally North invites children to step back in time and

 Sally (left) has run the school as head-mistress since 1994 and many thousands of children have benefited from free school visits.

-Key Stage 2 School BookingsBookings are now being taken for the Autumn term 2016.
+Key Stage 2 School BookingsBookings are now being taken for the Spring term 2017.